moroshko/react-autowhatever/README.md

 TODO:

-* Make sure value changes when inputProps.value is updated
+* Render the rest of the classes
+* Highlight focused item
+* Figure out multi section API
 * Add link to ExamplesN.js
-* Add `react-themeable`, and render classNames
-* Highlight focused item
 * Compile to dist/
 * Add tests
 * Integrate with Codeship